Albert Geyser: Academic career

-With regards Geyser's academic qualifications, a Professor H P Wolmarans was concerned that Geyser's studies neglected theology in favour of classical languages.
+With regards to Geyser's academic qualifications, a Professor H P Wolmarans was concerned that Geyser's studies neglected theology in favour of classical languages.
 While Geyser completed the oral and written examinations well in August 1945, his examiners were divided about the quality of his doctoral dissertation.
 Only one of his three examiners, Professor J. De Zwaan of the University of Leiden, recommended that the degree should be granted cum laude, but this was the option endorsed by the council of the Faculty of Theology in March 1946.

 After an initial appointment in 1946, Geyser was permanently appointed in September 1947 as professor and head of the Department of New Testament Science.
 Geyser insisted on taking all of Greyvenstein's subjects, including practical theology, Christian ethics, and dogmatics, forbidding students from attending Rautenbach's ethics class.
 Rautenbach aired his displeasure at Geyser's actions in various meetings.
 According to Adriaan Pont, former undergraduate of Geyser's and later his fiercest adversary, Rautenbach had opposed Geyser's appointment.

 By 1948 Geyser, along with Gemser, was involved in the administration and maintenance of the official scholarly journal of the Faculty, Hervormde Teologiese Studies/Reformed Theological Studies.
 Meanwhile, Rautenbach was confirmed as rector of the University in March 1948.

 Geyser's position at the University of Pretoria afforded him the opportunity to study in Europe and to broaden his perspectives.
 The Rijksuniversiteit of Utrecht invited Geyser to lecture in New Testament studies for six months in 1951.
 Recognition of his academic stature is revealed by his election in 1951 as one of five international members on the Utrecht Theological Society's committee.
 He served on the editorial boards of Novum Testamentum and of Supplements to Novum Testamentum.
 He worked for six months in 1959 at the Faculté de Libre du Protenstantisme at the Sorbonne on the concept of "The Church in the New Testament".
 In 1959 he was invited to the Papal Institute in Rome to visit the excavations under St. Peter's Basilica.

 As a result of disputes raised by colleagues such as Pont, and some of Geyser's students about his political views and theological interpretations, Geyser was forced to resign from the University of Pretoria in 1961.
 Rautenbach was instrumental in dismissing Geyser.

 In 1964 Geyser became the first professor and head of the Department of Divinity (later renamed the Department of Religious Studies) at the University of the Witwatersrand, Johannesburg.